Palaeoportology, Ancient Coastal settlements, Ports and Harbours, Vol. I – The Catalogue of ancient ports.

-A. de Graauw, 2016.
-This document is the base of this web site (EN, 402 pp, 7 Mb).
+A. de Graauw, 2022.
+This document is the base of this web site (EN, 323 p, 5 Mb).

-If you downloaded the first edition (2011), or the second (2012) or third edition (2013), or fourth edition (2014) please replace it by this fifth edition (2016).
+If you downloaded the first edition (2011), or the second (2012) or third edition (2013), or fourth edition (2014), or fifth edition (2016), or sixth edition (2017), or the seventh edition (2020), please replace it by this eighth edition (2022).

 An Excel version of this list of ancient ports was published and you can download the latest updated database as an xls table.

 You can also download the whole set of kml files for better visualisation on Google Earth.